Angels in Islam: Characteristics

+Bowl with humans, angels, and divs (demons).
+Iran Qajar dynasty, 1215-1221 A.H.
+(1800-1805).
+Museum für Kunst und Gewerbe Hamburg, Germany.
+This bowl depicts humans, angels, and horned demons.

 In Islam, angels are heavenly creatures created by God.
 They are considered older than humans and jinn.
 They are aware of the thoughts of humans.
 However, they do not know the future.
 Although Muslim authors disagree on the exact nature of angels, they agree that they are autonomous entities with subtle bodies.
 Yet, both concepts of angels as anthropomorphic creatures with wings and as abstract forces are acknowledged.
 Angels play an important role in Muslim everyday life by protecting the believers from evil influences and recording the deeds of humans.
 They have different duties, including their praise of God, interacting with humans in ordinary life, defending against devils (shayāṭīn) and carrying on natural phenomena.

-In Islamic philosophy angelic qualities, just as devilish ones, are assumed to be part of human's nature, the angelic one related to the spirit (ruh) and reason (aql), while the devilish one to egoism.
+In Islamic philosophy angelic qualities, just as devilish ones, are assumed to be part of a human's nature, the angelic ones related to the spirit (ruh) and reason (aql), while the devilish ones to egotism.
 Angels might accompany aspiring saints or advise pious humans.
+Angels are defined as beings endowed with reason and immortality, while devils are defined as beings without reason but still immortal.
+Humans are defined by having reason but are mortals while animals are unreasonable and mortal.

-One of the Islamic major characteristic is their lack of bodily desires; they never get tired, do not eat or drink, and have no anger.
-Various Islamic scholars such as Ibn Kathir, Ibn Taymiyya, Al-Tabari, Fakhr al-Din al-Razi, and Umar Sulaiman Al-Ashqar also quoted that angels do not need to consume food or drinks.
-They are also described as immortal, unlike jinn.
-In Islamic traditions, they are described as being created from incorporeal light (Nūr) or fire (Nar).
+One of the major characteristics in Islam is their lack of bodily desires: they are sleepless, do not eat or drink, and have no anger.
+Various Islamic scholars such as Ibn Kathir, Ibn Taymiyya, Al-Tabari, Fakhr al-Din al-Razi, and Umar Sulaiman Al-Ashqar have also quoted that angels do not need to consume food or drinks.
+They are also described as immortal, unlike jinn, and as being created from incorporeal light (Nūr) or fire (Nar).
 (Note: Differences between nūr and nar have been debated in Islam.
 In Arabic, both terms are closely related morphologically and phonetically.
 Baydawi explains that the term light serves only as a proverb, but fire and light refers actually to the same substance.
 Apart from light, other traditions also mention exceptions about angels created from fire, ice or water.
 Tabari argued that both can be seen as the same substance, since both pass into each other but refer to the same thing on different degrees.
 Asserting that both fire and light are actually the same but on different degrees can also be found by Qazwini and Ibishi.
 In his work Al-Hay'a as-samya fi l-hay'a as-sunmya, Suyuti asserts that the angels are created from "fire that eats, but does not drink".
 Abd al-Ghani al-Maqdisi argued that only the angels of mercy are created from light, but angels of punishment have been created from fire.)
 Ahmad Sirhindi, a 17th-century Indian scholar, has added, that angels can take various shapes.

-Muhammad receiving his first revelation from the angel Gabriel.
-From the manuscript Jami' al-Tawarikh by Rashid-al-Din Hamadani, 1307 AD.